Luftare/shadow/README.md

 #### Server

+- server sends updated game state to all clients in interval
 - server keeps track of player that have connected during the game and will show them as observers
 - server will track hp and message deaths
-- server sends updated game state to all clients in interval

 #### Client

-- client updates server when moving to a new position
 - client updates server when opponent is shot
 - client figures out if damage is received by comparing local hp to server update hp
 - client displays all opponents with most recent position